 Get the layers on, the hiking boots out and go explore the best of Donegal on foot.

 Donegal is a pretty special place, and when the conditions are right, there is really is no place we’d rather be.
-So get yourself there this weekend and take a walk on one of its waymarked ways, national looped walks, coastal paths, island loops and many mountains.
+So get yourself there this weekend and take a walk on one of its waymarked ways, national looped walks, coastal paths, island loops or many mountains.
 Here are six of the best walks in Donegal.

 OS Map: 3

 The Inishowen Peninsula is often referred to as ‘Ireland in Miniature’ as it has so much to offer the outdoor enthusiast within the one area.
 This 8km coastal loop will take you two to three hours and you’ll travel along bog roads, laneways, rough tracks and minor roads.
 It starts at a car park at a World War II Lookout Tower on Inishowen Head.
 You’ll pass the point where St Columba left Ireland on his way to Iona (Portkill) and, if you look closely, the west of Scotland is visible on good days.
 Simply follow the purple arrows and enjoy the sights on this hidden gem on Donegal’s coastline.

 Muckish Mountain is a stunning table top mountain to rival Benbulben in Co Sligo.
 It’s steep sides and wide plateaued summit give it its name An Mhucais, the pig’s back.
 There is a choice of routes to the summit, one on the Falcarragh at Gleannaneor, and the other main route is called the Miners’ Path.
 If you’re after remoteness and some tranquillity then this is the ideal climb.
 When you get to the top, enjoy the views of Derryveagh, Creeslough, North Derry and Antrim.